robu/design2023/content/analysis/01_colors.md

 The color schema could be described as a monochromatic schema with different shades of red (colors 1-5), combined with a half dozen shades of grey (8-13).
 The green colors (6-7) picked up by the tools aren't seen on the site, but are probably used as colors for user notification and messages.

+Bredband2's choice of font family for different elements are the same for all kinds: Manrope, Arial, sans-serif.
+That means they have chosen a consistent sans serif fonts for all text on the front page of the site.

+Bredband2 pushes their brand colors.
+Selling a fairly generic service such as internet connections and telephony, it's important to build a brand that is recognizable.

 ### Qliro overview {.clear}

 [![Qliro overview](../image/kmom04/qliro.png){.website-capture}](../image/kmom04/qliro.png)